 Another mistake that people often make is missing forms on their application.
 The green card application is not just one form that has to be filled out.
 It typically contains 8-12 forms and supporting documents.
 You can submit all your forms at once (concurrent filing) and this could take years off the processing time.
 However, you must make sure you have all the forms needed.
 If not, you could delay the process by 6 months to 2 years.
 You could also lose up to $500.

 When filling out an application, you have to make sure all the information you have is correct.
 Often times you have overlooked your application several times and thought you had it correct, but you may have had the wrong information to begin with.
 Making a mistake on your application can be seen as you lying.
 Keep track of all the dates, criminal records, locations, and important items.
 This could delay your process by 6 months to a year.
 Even worse, you could get a lifetime ban from the US.

 Immigration is not easy.
 Seeing immigration always in the news can make you feel alone and vulnerable.
 It’s important to know that there are still laws in place to protect you.
 Obtaining your green card is the first step toward getting to where you want to be.
 The process may seem confusing and not straightforward to you.
 You need someone with experience in immigration law, who can help save you time and headaches.
-Familia America has been dealing with cases like yours for over 40 years with the combined experience of immigration attorney Gloria Cardenas and senior paralegal Abby L. Van Sice.
-Contact them today at 801-656-9605 or simply fill out this contact form.
+Familia America has been dealing with cases like yours for 31 years with the experience of immigration attorney Gloria Cardenas.
+Contact Gloria today at 801-656-9605 or simply fill out this contact form.

 The post Common Green Card Application Mistakes appeared first on Immigration Attorney Salt Lake City | Familia America.